 If your dog insists upon a certain type of treat, focus your efforts on portion control.
 For example, imagine that your small breed dog will only eat a jerky-style treat that contains 30 calories.
 Obviously, you cannot reasonably give your dog several of these treats per day!
 However, if you break each treat into 8 tiny pieces, each of those pieces will contain the same number of calories as a baby carrot or a low-calorie treat.
 Yes, your dog would have to become accustomed to a smaller treat size, but a picky dog may still prefer a small bite of their favorite treat to a larger low-calorie treat.

 Find a balance

-Treats are an important component and bonding and training.
-Although they can be unhealthy, they can be thought of as a type of necessary evil.
+Treats are an important component of bonding and training.
+Although they can be unhealthy, they can also be thought of as a type of necessary evil.
 In a perfect world, all of our dogs would gladly eat low-calorie treats in place of unhealthy treats.
 In reality, however, that isn’t always the case.
 Use trial and error to substitute healthy treats for your dog’s regular treats and focus on portion control.